61l65x/striimu-archived/README.md

 # Docker Media Server Setup
 ## Fast setup for running in local network with http !
 ## Overview
++ Configure VPN before doing anything  Check my other project for Configuring your own !

 This Docker Compose file sets up a media server with Jellyfin, Nginx, qBittorrent, Radarr, and Sonarr.